AntoFratta/DVARF/README.md

 ---

+## Google Colab

+For quick experimentation without local setup, two ready-to-use Jupyter notebooks are provided in the `notebooks/` directory.
+These notebooks run entirely on Google Colab's free GPU instances and handle all installation and data preparation steps automatically.

+**Zero-Shot Inference Notebook** ([`test_sam3.ipynb`](notebooks/test_sam3.ipynb)): Demonstrates SAM 3's zero-shot object detection capabilities on the test set.
+This notebook provides a streamlined workflow for running inference and evaluating results without any training or fine-tuning.

+**Linear Probing Notebook** ([`test_sam3_linearProbing.ipynb`](notebooks/test_sam3_linearProbing.ipynb)): Contains the complete experimental pipeline including training SAM 3 on the training split, building the linear probe dataset, training the classifier, and evaluating the enhanced predictions on the test set.

+To use these notebooks, upload them to Google Colab, ensure GPU runtime is enabled (Runtime → Change runtime type → T4 GPU), and execute cells sequentially.
+The notebooks will automatically clone this repository, install dependencies, and guide you through the authentication process for Hugging Face model access.

+---

 ## Dataset Format

 The project uses the YOLO annotation format, which organizes data into separate directories for images and labels, with each split (train, validation, test) stored independently.